johanheld/serverless-scraper/README.md

 ## Infrastructure

--CDK for deploys
+* CDK for deploys
--Lambda to run scraper
+* Lambda to run scraper
--Lambda layers to host Chromedriver and Headless Chrome binaries -DynamoDb to keep track of which listings are new -EventBridge to automate lambda invoke
+* Lambda layers to host Chromedriver and Headless Chrome binaries
+* DynamoDb to keep track of which listings are new
+* EventBridge to automate lambda invoke
--SNS to send out emails with new listings
+* SNS to send out emails with new listings